lassebunk/gretel-trails/README.md

 See [Customization](#customization) below for info on changing the `.js-append-trail` selector.

-If for some reason you want to add the trail directly on a link without the JS selector, you can do so:
+If you need to set the trail directly on a link without the JS selector, you can do so:

 ```erb
 <%= link_to "My Link", my_link_path, data: { trail: breadcrumb_trail } %>